CodeFromAnywhere/sensible/docs/ideas/ideas.md

 ## Submit your ideas

 Do you have more ideas to make Sensible even better?
-Feel free to discuss them in our community!
-See the menu above for the link.
+Feel free to discuss them in our [community](/community)!